Cakefish/bauble/OVERVIEW.md

 # Sub-objects

 A single Bauble object may contain sub-objects.
-A sub-object is a reference value within a Bauble object which is not a reference, and rather an "inlined" object directly defined together with the object.
+A sub-object is a reference value within a Bauble object which is not written as a reference, and rather as an "inlined" object directly defined together with the object.
 Functionally sub-objects work similar to a regular reference with the difference being they are defined locally to the object where they are used and are not top level objects themselves.